databrary/presentations/jlsc-15/jlsc.md

 A challenge for researchers sharing their data involves whether their data will make sense removed from their original context (Borgman 2012).

 <!-- Overview/Tying together and prelude to rest of paper -->
-Within these intersecting discussions, we note that there is a tension between breadth and depth in collecting and preservering research data, as well as challenges and new skills for repository and library staff to learn in communicating and working with researchers around collecting their data.
+Within these intersecting discussions, we note that there is a tension between breadth and depth in collecting and preserving research data, as well as challenges and new skills for repository and library staff to learn in communicating and working with researchers around collecting their data.
 The latter includes anticipating their needs, mediating burdens and hardships to their participation, and enusuring the quality and provenance of their data.
 A lot of these concerns fall from the instutitional position of the repository and to what extent and how they include the input of researchers, research data librarians, technology support, and other stakeholders.

 Finally, we understand that the specific features and virtues of a repository will come down to the community they serve, the available staff and resources available to handle not only incorporation of data but the precluding communication and exchange between researchers and repository owners, and peculiarities of the types and formats of data the repository stores.

-## Databrary Project Model <!-- Rick --!>
+## Data-sharing in Developmental Science and the Origins of Databrary

-Data sharing has attracted a growing focus within many research communities.
-In some fields of inquiry such as the Earth and space sciences, open data sharing has been a longstanding norm.
-This contrasts with the relatively low prevalence of data sharing in the behavioral sciences.
+In some fields, such as the Earth and space sciences or high energy physics, open data sharing has been a longstanding norm (e.g., DataONE, Virtual Observatory, Hubble, etc.).
 Federal agencies that fund behavioral research have implemented data management planning and sharing requirements for applicants, but ethical and technical barriers to sharing sensitive data about human participants have made open data sharing uncommon in the behavioral sciences.

-These problems grow when video provides a primary stream of research data and when infants, children or adolescents are the focus of study.
-Videos contain personally identifiable information -- faces, voices, names spoken aloud, and possibly views of the homes of research participants.
-Video data collected in laboratory or home settings for research purposes requires approval by a research ethics board, informed consent from the participants, and involves a promise by the research team that a participants' identity will not be disclosed to anyone outside the research team.
-Video data cannot be anonymized without reducing information content.
-Concealing participants’ identity (e.g., by pixilation or blocking faces) would limit the utility of the data.
-Thus, researchers risk violating participants’ privacy if digital images are viewed or released to the public without authorization.
+These problems grow when infants, children, or adolescents are the focus of study and when video provides a primary stream of research data.
+Both features characterize research in developmental science.

+While personally identifying information can be removed from text-based data, videos may contain faces, voices, names spoken aloud, and sometimes views of the homes of research participants.
+These cannot be removed without reducing the information content.
+Further, the collection of video or other identifiable or sensitive information requires approval by a research ethics board and informed consent from the participants.
+The consent process formalizes a promise by the research team that a participant's identity will not be disclosed.
+Thus, researchers risk violating participants’ privacy if digital images are viewed or released to others without authorization.

 At the same time, video has significant potential for re-use.
-Videos recorded in one experimental setting may often be used for other purposes.
+Video uniquely captures the complexity and richness of behavior.
+Accordingly, videos recorded in one experimental setting for one purpose may often be used by other investigators for other purposes (c.f., Raudies & Gilmore, 2014).

+### Origins of Databrary

 Recognizing that solving the problems of open video data sharing was a high priority for the developmental science research community, the NSF sponsored a workshop in September 2011 focused on assessing how to overcome the barriers to open video data sharing.
 Databrary Principal Investigator (PI), Karen Adolph, a leading researcher in developmental science and an advocate for the use and re-use of video data was the workshop organizer and leader.
 Participants included 39 researchers in developmental science, educational research, computer science, and cognitive science, along with program officers from NSF, NICHD, and IES.
 Discussions focused on the promises and pitfalls of open video-based data-sharing in developmental science.
 The strong consensus was that the barriers were surmountable and potential benefits were many.

 Subsequently, Adolph assembled a new project team to flesh out a pair of project proposals that were ultimately funded by NSF and NICHD.
 From the beginning, the team included experts from a variety of units at the home institution, New York University (NYU) and the partner institution (PSU), including the library, information technology services, office of sponsored projects, and research compliance office.
-The goal of this effort was to inform project planning and ethics discussions with the broadest array of expertise available.
-At the same time, Adolph and Gilmore engaged experts in the developmental science community to provide guidance about the emerging project.
+The goal was to inform project planning and ethics discussions with the broadest array of expertise available.
+At the same time, Adolph and co-PI Gilmore engaged experts in the developmental science community to provide guidance about the emerging project.
 The goal was to ensure that the repository was designed with the needs and perspectives of the target community directly in mind from the very beginning.

-#### Sharing identifiable data
-- Sharing with restricted community of researchers
-    + Datasets linked to publications
-        * Citations
-        * Excerpts
-        * Other research materials
-        * Raw data
-    + Cross-referencing among datasets, published papers/studies
-    + Expose as much metadata as possible
-    + Restricted access helps with data privacy/security concerns, but may slow adoption (see below).

-#### Committed contributors, community outreach...

-We think the Databrary approach is novel.
-The same experts who helped plan the initial project proposals in the spring of 2012 sit on the advisory board and participate actively in the twice yearly board meetings.
-Our repository is designed in the context of researchers, not as an isolated project initiated by either the library or the central IT dept. Through the development of Databrary and engaging a community of researchers to get their data and their active involvement in a community of sharing (and practice), we have learned a lot so far about the curation needs involved working with datasets that came together through very different lab processes as well as how to represent those datasets in a standard fashion, for future access and re-use.
-Where there is an active discussion amongst library practitioners of the role of libraries in the collecting and management of research data, Databrary offers a model that suggests that research data repositories could benefit from working more closely to the actual research it houses data for, while also being strategically and structurally attached to Library systems through management and staff as well as through technology integrations.

-### The Technical Infrastructure (Drew)

-The Databrary web application is open-source and built in Scala on the Play Framework to support a responsive user interface, a complete application program interface (API), and high-performance streaming.
-The backend is a PostgresSQL relational database.
-The user interface is built primarily on the JavaScript Angular web framework, and all data access is performed through an open JSON API.

-As part of the curation process, Databrary stores at least two versions of each item of Databrary video content: a copy for access, and the received original file if it was digital, or a 10-bit YUV digital preservation copy if the original version was not digital.
-Currently, the access version format is H.264 (HiP) with AAC audio in an MPEG-4 container, although we expect the appropriate video formats to change over time, as has been the case with many digital video formats in recent years.

-For preservation, the original file (if digital) or the preservation copy will be stored in a long-term preservation repository managed jointly by the NYU Libraries and the central Information Technology Services unit.
-This repository ensures that each content item has a METS structural metadata file that associates the digital asset with its metadata.
-It stores files in two mirrored and geographically distributed locations, and a third copy on offsite tape; it performs regular fixity checks; and it provides a format migration capacity, in the event that astored format becomes at risk of obsolescence.

-### Enticing Contributors: Data Privacy and Community Outreach (Rick?
-Drew?)

-In order to attract data deposits, Databrary has had to confront some the potent barriers to sharing.

-#### Securely sharing identifiable research data
+The result was a policy framework for sharing identifiable research data *with the permission of the individuals depicted.*
-- Videos are identifiable
-    + Can't be anonymized without undermining/destroying data reuse value.
-    + How to share while maintaining participant privacy
-    + Concerns especially significant when considering infants and children, the main focus of Databrary's initial target research community.
-- IRB and privacy concerns that needed to be addressed - community building that follows from this
--  Privacy concerns impact the curation process in that video data has identifiable data and so that would either need to be reviewed for access or completely redacted before being ingested.
-Ensuring proper access restrictions was also an important component in contributor buy-in.
-- What to share?
-When to share?
-Who should share?
-    - Data Sharing Manifesto

-- Databrary is designed to work more closely with researchers (i.e."designed in the context of researchers").
-- Community outreach/training, hands-on support.
-- Meeting researchers more than half-way.
-- Bringing expertise from library/information science to the research enterprise at an early stage (research informationists).
-- Approach is working
-    - 70+ users in first year, 35 contributors, X files

-### Institutional Positioning: Support from University Entities and funding partners (David)
+Building on the common practice of seeking a separate permission to use video recordings or photographs from a research session via a release form signed by participants or parents, the Databrary team developed template language that requests permission to share recordings and other personally identifying information with other researchers.
+The Databrary model involves open data sharing with other researchers, not the public at large.
+Researchers who seek access to Databrary must register and receive authorization from an institution that verifies the individual's identity, research ethics training, and status as an independent researcher whose scientific activities are supervised by a research ethics board.
+In turn, researchers promise to treat data from Databrary with care, respect the wishes of research participants and guard their privacy, and closely monitor access to Databrary by students or staff they supervise.

+This access model has proven successful.
+Databrary began accepting contributions in early 2014 and opened for general use in October 2014.
+In less than a year of operation, the number of institutions with authorized users had grown to 40, with 79 individual investigators from North America, Europe, South America, and Australia.
+As of March 2015, 35 individual contributors representing 25 different universities had contributed video data or excerpts.

+## Cornerstones of Success

+The project remains in its early phase, so its long-term success is not yet known.
+Nevertheless, we attribute our early success to several facets: a focus on community outreach, attention to data privacy, the provision of services for scholarly communication, services for guided and active data curation, support from institutional partners, and a strong technical infrastructure.

+### Community Outreach and Scholarly Communication

+In developing Databrary, the project team came to understand that researchers were more likely to want to share video data with colleagues who were part of the same scholarly community and shared the same understanding about the sensitivities involved.
+At the same time, the project team understood that it would have to change prevailing sentiments in the developmental science community about the feasbility of sharing video data openly.
+Indeed, one of the original funding proposals' specific aims involved changing the culture of research around video data sharing.
+This led to a decision to hire a staff member with specific responsibilities for community outreach and to the hiring of a staff member with experience in library and information science.
+These team members interact directly with researchers to provide hands-on support at every stage of the researcher's interactions with Databrary.
+Staff assist with initial registration and consultation with research ethics boards, and with planning for archival or new data curation (see Curation below).
+The Databrary team actively seeks out new potential contributors and datasets, and the team has established partnerships with some of the main scholarly associations in the developmental and learning sciences: the Society for Research in Child Development (SRCD), the International Society on Infant Studies (ISIS), the Cognitive Development Society (CDS), and the American Educational Research Association (AERA).

+Databrary has also attempted to forge a consensus on professional values concerning the questions of what materials to share, when in the research life cycle should materials be shared, who should share, and how one should acknowledge the use of shared data and other materials.
+Databrary's Data Sharing Manifesto (http://databrary.org/access/policies/data-sharing-manifesto.html) suggests that *all* researchers should share as much material as they are comfortable sharing and have permission to share, researchers should share as early on in the research life cycle as possible, and researchers should properly acknowledge all materials contributed by others that inform their research products.
+To that end, Databrary provides valid uniform resource identifiers (URIs) in a standard format for datasets as a whole and for subcomponents within them, links to persistent identifiers for publications associated with a dataset, and persistent identifiers (DOIs) for datasets hosted on Databrary.
+Library and information science experts have been instrumental in shaping the design and implementation of these features.

+### Data Privacy

+Sharing identifiable research data requires that the Databrary system restrict access to materials on the basis of both the permissions granted by individual participants and on the level of sharing a researcher has granted.
+Data owners provide Databrary information about the sharing permission or release level associated with each individual file.
+In turn, data owners decide when to share datasets -- at the end of data collection, when an associated publication goes to press, at the end of a grant -- and with whom -- selected lab members or collaborators or the Databrary research community writ large.

+Privacy concerns impact the data curation process, as well.
+Databrary staff work closely with data contributors to determine that materials they wish to share have appropriate participant permissions.
+In turn, that ensuring access restrictions are enforced has turned out to be an important feature in convincing data contributors to make deposits.

+### Institutional Positioning

 - "Relationship with not only the central library but also with other university central services, such as central IT, sponsored projects, legal."
 - Privacy policies, language developed with sponsored projects and IRB staff at NYU and PSU.
 - Cooperative agreement, active participation by agency officials.

-### Services for Scholarly Communication (Rick?)

-- Provide valid citations in standard format
-- Citations for subcomponents (e.g., excerpts)
-- Other research materials
-- Raw data

-### Curation (Drew)
+### Curation

 Databrary supports both after the fact and active curation.
 After the fact curation consists of ingesting datasets after collection has been completed and largely after all study derivatives (research papers, analyses, etc.) have been created.
 Active curation refers to Databrary's user interface that allows researchers upload their video data and attaching metadata as they collect it during the course of their study.

 We learned early on that a minimal amount of metadata for finding and reusing datasets was preferable to exhaustive descriptions of data.
-The latter burdens researches, reducing their incentive to participate.
+The latter burdens researchers, reducing their incentive to participate.
 The end result of both available curation processes is a system that defines and supports a minimum requirement for metadata to standardize representation of datasets while facilitatin discovey and sharing, while allowing researchers and staff to add additional metadata where time and resources permit.
 The two different curation methods are described in more detail below.

 #### After-the-fact/archival curation